-Inventions involving Programsprograms for computers are a form of "computer-implemented invention", an expression intended to cover claims which involve computers, computer networks or other programmable apparatus whereby prima facie one or more of the features of the claimed invention are realised by means of a program or programs.
-Such claims may e.g. take the form of a method of operating said apparatus, the apparatus set up to execute the method, a readable medium carrying a program (see T 424/03) or, following T 1173/97, the computer program itself (see T 1173/97) as well as the presence of a device defined in the claim (see T 424/03 and T 258/03) may potentially lend technical character to the claimed subject-matter as explained below.
+Inventions involving Programsprograms for computers are a can be protected in different formforms of a "computer-implemented invention", an expression intended to cover claims which involve computers, computer networks or other programmable apparatus whereby prima facie one or more of the features of the claimed invention are realised by means of a program or programs.
+Such claims directed at computer implemented inventions may e.g. take the form of a method of operating said apparatus, the apparatus set up to execute the method, a readable medium carrying a program (see T 424/03) or, following T 1173/97, the computer program itself as well as the physical media carrying the program (see T 424/03), i.e. computer program product claims, such as "data carrier", "storage medium", "computer readable medium" or "signal".

 Moreover, following T 769/92, the requirement for technical character may be satisfied if technical considerations are required to carry out the invention.
 Such technical considerations must be reflected in the claimed subject-matter.

-If claimed subject-matter does not have a prima facie technical character, it should be rejected under Art.
-52(2) and (3).
-If the subject-matter passes this prima facie test for technicality, the examiner should then proceed to the questions of novelty and inventive step (see G-IV and G-VII).
+If claimed subject-matter relating to a computer program does not have a prima facie technical character, it should be rejected under Art.
+52(2) and Art.
+52(3).
+If the subject-matter passes this prima facie test for technicality, the examiner should then proceed to the questions of novelty and inventive step (see G-IVG-VI and G-VII).